Project goal: Save heirloom apple trees planted in Yosemite Valley during the mid-1800s.

 Why this work matters: In the 1850s, people planted orchards in Yosemite Valley to grow produce for the people and livestock that were surging into the newly publicized part of the Sierra Nevada.

 Curry Orchard, in eastern Yosemite Valley, is part of the Camp Curry Historic District, one of several areas in the park designated as “worthy of preservation” by the National Register of Historic Places.
 The apple trees that once flourished in that historic orchard, however, have fallen into poor condition after decades without concerted horticultural care.
 Unpruned branches and dead limbs sag over the Curry Village parking lot.
 The unwieldy overgrowth limits space for vehicles, creates a safety hazard, and impedes efforts to harvest apples before the fruit lures black bears into the parking area.

-Partnering with Yosemite National Park and John Muir National Historic Site.
+Project partners: Yosemite National Park and John Muir National Historic Site.